Tres Valles Estancia,

 Visiting Tecka is like walking back in time.
 The slower pace is a nice change for guests as they enjoy the ranch life around them — you may have to wait for a gaucho to move his sheep off the road before passing through.
 Fishing days are long, lunches are leisurely, and of course the Malbec is superb.
 The lodges are of a style and architecture not seen today and are immaculately maintained and one feels immediately at home in the comfortable rooms.

 We'll fly to Buenos Aires, overnight, and then to Esquel the next day where we'll be met by the lodge staff and transferred to the lodge, a 2 hour drive.
-You'll notice that this departure is nicely dovetailed with San Huberto.
-Guests may choose to do one or both destinations.
+You’ll notice that this departure is nicely dovetailed with Villa Maria and San Huberto for anglers desiring to extend their stay in Patagonia.
+Guests may choose one, either, or all three destinations.

 We hope you'll consider joining us at Estancia Tecka, a jewel for sure.
 Details and prices can be found on the itinerary.

 Barry and Cathy Beck

 Dovetailing Ireland and Scotland is a trip that we look forward to for many reasons.
 On our first trip to Ireland in 2016, we were pleasantly surprised at the quality trout fishing we found there.
 Andrew Ryan and his guides have access to almost 20 miles of private, controlled, catch-and-release trout water with good populations of beautiful brown trout, averaging up to 22 inches.
 The streams are small to medium